Pitt County License Hearing Guide

 Hardship/Restricted License in North Carolina

-• IID Requirement: In some cases, a judge may require you to install an Ignition Interlock Device (IID) in your vehicle as a condition of receiving a hardship license.
+• IID requirement: Depending on the circumstances of your case, you may be required to install an ignition interlock device (IID) in your vehicle as a condition of obtaining a restricted license.

 Getting Your License Back